Tesseract22/catlang/README.md

 # Catlang (temporary name)
 A research language mainly to educate myself about compiler construction and optimization.
-Calang's compiler is currently written in `Zig`, and aims to be self-hosted in the future.
+Catlang's compiler is currently written in `Zig`, and aims to be self-hosted in the future.

-Catlang can be compiled to x86-64 nasm.
+The compiler currrently is able to produce x86-64 asm.

 ## Basic Syntax
 ```rust